-But IVF Lite might mean even more than that.
-Studies have shown that treatment times with a mild approach are shorter, drug doses lower, and fewer patients drop out of treatment.
-And psychologically – because stress levels were also tested – patients seem to be happier with the treatment programme.
-By all accounts, this is patient-friendly IVF.
+IVF Lite means a simpler treatment schedule, a lower drug dose and fewer risks from multiple pregnancies and over-stimulation than standard IVF.
+Studies have shown that treatment times with a mild approach are shorter, drug doses lower, and fewer patients leave treatment.
+And psychologically - because stress levels were also tested - patients seem to be happier with the treatment programme.

 - A safer pregnancy - Keeping mum and baby safe by reducing multiple pregnancies

 - Your well-being - Less invasive drugs keep you in control at this important time

 - A mild and natural approach - Benefits your mind and body with less stress and less risks

 - Success rates - Good prospects for women under 35 with healthy eggs

 - Over 40? - IVF Lite can be particularly successful for women over 40

 What does IVF Lite involve?

 With IVF Lite, a lower dose of fertility drugs is taken that does not alter your natural cycle.
 This reduces the drug treatment by two weeks and stops any side effects.
 Natural IVF treatment involves no drugs.

 The reduced level of drugs means that there are usually fewer eggs available to collect.
 We collect as many good quality eggs as possible in each cycle.